microsoft/rushstack/rush/rush/README.md

 ```

 Above, we specified that only our internal projects and experiments are allowed
 to use "lodash", whereas "gulp" is allowed everywhere.
-The "some-crazy-tool" library
+The "some-tool" library
 is being used by an experimental prototype, but should never be used in real projects.

 Note that Rush distinguishes "**browserPackages**" from "**nonBrowserPackages**",